Keivin98/FluSim/README.md

 # FluSim -- SEIRV Monte Carlo Simulation Library

 This library provides a framework to simulate the spread of infectious diseases using an enhanced SEIRV (Susceptible, Exposed, Infectious, Recovered, Vaccinated, Dead) model.
 The simulations are run with Monte Carlo methods to account for stochastic variations, allowing users to evaluate the effects of interventions like masking, social distancing, and vaccination.
+The implementation of this library was done with the help of ChatGPT \cite{OpenAI.
+ChatGPT (Dec 2 version).
+Accessed December 2, 2024. https://openai.com/chatgpt.}

 ---